university-of-york/research-it-documentation/docs/source/using_viking/virtual_desktops.rst

 Connect to the Virtual Desktop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the appropriate application for your operating system, log into the virtual desktop.
-It will ask for a password and in my example this is ``5jaHqekY``, yours will be whatever the output on Viking was previously.
+Using the appropriate application for your operating system (examples listed below), log into the virtual desktop.
+It will ask for a password (in my example this is ``5jaHqekY``), yours will be whatever was displayed in the previous step.

 Windows
 """""""

-On Windows you can connect using `TightVNC <https://www.tightvnc.com/download.php>`_, using the above as an example (your details will be different), then the ``Remote Host`` you use would be:
+On Windows you can connect using `TightVNC <https://www.tightvnc.com/download.php>`_.
+Using the above as an example (your details will be different), the ``Remote Host`` would be:

 .. code-block:: console